 3. Your Website Traffic is Healthy, but You Face Conversion Issues

 If you have decent web traffic, your next problematic area might be website conversions.
 Low conversion event counts, like form submissions or meeting bookings, may indicate poor web design.
-Your website must capture customer pain points through web design, copywriting, calls to action, and the customer journey.
+Your website must capture customer pain points through visuals, copywriting, calls to action, and the customer journey.
 Additionally, you may need to revise your marketing strategy to refine product offerings, pricing, and other workflows for optimal website conversions.

 Unsure of where to start?
 Consult with an expert web development team to help diagnose conversion problems.